dangrossman/daterangepicker/README.md

 `opens`: (string: 'left'/'right'/'center') Whether the picker appears aligned to the left, to the right, or centered under the HTML element it's attached to

+`drop`: (string: 'down' or 'up') Whether the picker opens below (default) or above the element it's attached to

 `buttonClasses`: (array) CSS class names that will be added to all buttons in the picker

 `applyClass`: (string) CSS class string that will be added to the apply button